 The Holy Eucharist

-At St. Anne’s one may expect to share Communion at every service on Sunday and on Wednesday mornings.
+At St. Anne’s one may expect to share Communion at every service on Sunday.

 All baptized Christians—no matter age or denomination—are welcome to share the bread and the wine which we believe are the body and blood of Jesus our Savior.
 Episcopalians invite all baptized people to share, not because we take the Eucharist lightly, but because we take our baptism so seriously.
 Visitors who are not baptized Christians are welcome to come forward during the Communion to receive a blessing from the presider and are invited to discuss opportunities for baptism with the clergy after the service.

 We begin by praising God through song and prayer, and then listen to as many as four readings from the Bible.
 Usually one from the Old Testament, a Psalm, something from the Epistles, and (always) a reading from the Gospels.
 The psalm is either sung or recited by the congregation.

 As a response to what is heard in Scripture, a sermon is preached that explores the main themes and challenges the listeners to deeper reflection.

 The congregation then recites the Nicene Creed, written in the fourth century and the Church’s statement of what we believe.

 Next, the congregation prays and gives thanks together— We pray for the Church, the World, and those in need.
 We remember the sick and the dead.
 We express our gratitude to God, the giver of all good things in our lives.

 In most seasons of the Church year, the congregation formally confesses their sins before God and one another.
 This is a corporate statement of regret for what we have done that is not congruent with God’s plan for creation and for not playing our part in that plan.
 It is always followed by a pronouncement of absolution.
 In pronouncing absolution, the presider assures the congregation that God is always ready to forgive our sins.